gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### setTestNameIncludePattern renamed setTestNameIncludePatterns

-The incubating, and previously undocumented `setTestNameIncludePattern()` method on the [Test](dsl/org.gradle.api.tasks.testing.Test.html) API has been renamed `setTestNameIncludePatterns` to better reflect the fact that it can accept multiple patterns.
+The incubating `setTestNameIncludePattern()` method on the [Test](dsl/org.gradle.api.tasks.testing.Test.html) API has been renamed `setTestNameIncludePatterns` to better reflect the fact that it can accept multiple patterns.

 ## External contributions